alyssabird/etheal-contracts/audit/sales-process.md

   - **Fallback function** <br>is an alias for the `deposit()` function.

   - **Deposit**
-<br>It records all transactions but allows to buy tokens only to whitelisted (or authorised) contributors by forwarding transaction through `forwardTransactionInternal()`.
-All unforwarded transactions could be refunded AFTER sale period is over by calling `refundTransaction()` function.
+<br>It records all transactions and allows investors to buy tokens only to whitelisted (or authorised) contributors by forwarding transaction through `forwardTransactionInternal()`.
+All unforwarded transactions can be refunded AFTER sale period is over by calling `refundTransaction()` function.

   - **forwardTransactionInternal**
 <br>It forwards approved transactions to the `depositETH()` function of the contract saved in the `sale` (see below).

   - **refundTransaction**
-<br>Anyone can call that function after Sale is over.
-The investor of transaction with given ID will get his/her contribution back.
+<br>Anyone can call this function after the Sale is over.
+The investor of a transaction with given ID will get his/her contribution back.